StirlingMarketingGroup/mysql-format/README.md

 ### What is this?

-An http server that listens for requests to 'http://127.0.0.1/q?=YourQueryHere' and responds with an opinionated formatted version with html syntax highlighting.
+A lambda function that waits for a query string and responds with an opinionated formatted version with html syntax highlighting.

 ### Example